jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 the minor third (making it a minor chord), and then repeating the root at the top, we often don't notice the missing fifth.

+Another variation is to play the treble triad, with the root on the second string.

 To get comfortable with the C minor shape, play it in open position,